ex0-tekk/Legend-of-SkyrimVR/Readme.md

 **Minimum Recommended Specs for LoSVR: 20xx graphics card (1080 should still work but it might be laggy without further performance tweaking than this install guide provides, users will need to troubleshoot these issues on their own), AMD Ryzen 7 or Intel 7, 16GB RAM, Solid State Drive (SSD Must be used, Do Not Use a traditional HDD).**

 **This should be a good start for decent performance.**

+**Additionally, VR controller functionality, physics, visuals and performance are all enhanced & improved through various tools, mods and .ini settings.**

 **The initial wabbajack install file size is 3.60 GB with a complete LoSVR install size of roughly 78 GB ( 82 GB grand total ), it’s HIGHLY RECOMMENDED that you install this on a NVMe M.2 SSD for optimal performance, although traditional SSD should be fine.**